 Finance Committee Number of meetings attended Out of a possible

-Christopher Berry (joined June 2021) 1 1

-Toby Campbell-Gray (resigned March 2021) 2 2

 Andrew Cartwright (Chair) 3 3

-Robert Feld 2 3

 Samantha Lloyd 2 3

+Nick Warner 2 3

+Tom Miller 2 3

 The Risk and Controls Committee is also a sub-committee of the Federation Central Governing Body.
 Its purpose is to ensure that there are effective arrangements in place for governance, risk management and internal control for the Federation and all schools within it.
-It will review the risk register of the Federation, legislation and auditor's reports and make recommendations to the Central Federation Body in response to those findings.
+It will review the risk register of the Federation, legislation and auditors' reports and make recommendations to the Central Federation Body in response to those findings.